 Car insurance prices vary across the UK for factors like population density, rates of accidents, the types of drivers seeking insurance and traffic.

-Surprisingly, premiums were highest in the Channel Islands with costs of £1133.84, a 47% increase on the UK average.
+Premiums were highest in the Channel Islands with costs of £1746.80, a 99% increase on the UK average.

 Wales